dankrasno/Books/README.md

 # Read / Done
+- The 22 Immutable Laws of Marketing
+- The Wealthy Gardner (dropped)
 - Build a Career in Data Science (dropped)
 - Think and Grow Rich
 - Never Eat Alone